jorgego11/fabric-to-IBP-migration/upgradeOrderer/README.md

 kubectl scale deployment <peer-deployment-name> --replicas=0  -n <namespace>
 kubectl scale statefulset <peer-stateful-set-name> --replicas=0  -n <namespace>
 ```
-Update the script ``channelMaintenanceMode.sh`` with the right parameters for your environment and run it for each channel in the network, starting with the **system channel**.
+Update the script ``channelMaintenanceMode.sh`` with the right parameters for your environment and run it for each channel in the network, starting with the **System Channel**.

 ##  Shut Down nodes, Backup, Restart